HMS Emerald (1795): Back in the Basque Roads

-A French schooner Amadea arrived in Plymouth on 15 December 1808 having previously been captured and sent in by Emerald.
 Back in the Basque Roads on 23 February 1809, Emerald was this time part of a squadron under Robert Stopford.
 Stopford's flagship, the 80-gun Caesar, was also accompanied by the seventy-fours Defiance and Donegal, and the 36-gun frigates Amethyst and Naiad.
 At 20:00, Stopford's squadron was anchored off the Chassiron Lighthouse, to the north-west of Ile d'Oléron, when the sighting of several rockets prompted him to investigate.
 About an hour later, sails were seen to the east which the British followed until daylight the following morning.
 The sails belonged to a French squadron that Stopford deduced to be out of Brest and which heaved to in the Pertuis d'Antioche.

 The French force comprised eight ships of the line and two frigates, and Stopford immediately sent Naiad to apprise Admiral James Gambier of the situation.
 Naiad had not gone too far however when she signalled that there were three other vessels to the north-west.
 Stopford ordered Amethyst and Emerald to remain while he and the rest of the squadron set off in pursuit.
 The British frigate Amelia and the sloop Doterel also joined the chase.
 Caesar, Donegal, Defiance, and Amelia eventually drove the three French frigates ashore and destroyed them.

 Emerald and Amethyst had more success in the spring of 1809 when on 23 March they captured the brigs Caroline and Serpent.
 In April, Emerald assisted Amethyst in the chase of a large 44-gun frigate off Ushant.
 Emerald sighted Niemen, with a main battery of 18-pounders and under the command of Captain Dupoter, at 11:00 on 5 April and immediately signalled Amethyst for assistance.
 Amethyst caught a glimpse of the French forty-four just as she turned away to the south-east and gave chase but by 19:20 had lost sight of both Niemen and Emerald.
 Amethyst fell in with Niemen again at around 21:30 and engaged her.
 Niemen was forced to strike when a second British frigate, Arethusa came into view and fired a broadside.
 The Royal Navy took Niemen into service under her existing name.

 On 26 March, Enfant de Patria arrived at Plymouth.
 Patria, of 500 tons (bm), 10 guns, and 60 men, had sailed from France for Île de France when Emerald and Amethyst captured her.
 Two days later Emerald captured a second letter of marque, the 4-gun Aventurier, bound for the relief of Guadeloupe.
 She had a crew of 30 men.